-XTB was established in 2002 as X-Trade in Warsaw, Poland, and became XTB in 2004.
-The broker is regulated in South Africa, the UK, Cyprus, and Belize.
+XTB was established in 2002 as X-Trade in Warsaw, Poland and became XTB in 2004.
+The broker is regulated by the UK Financial Conduct Authority and other financial regulators in Cyprus and Belize.

 |XTB Review Summary|